manufont/redux-full-socket/README.md

 The project is at its very beginning.

 For now, the server-side persistence is achieved by using [redux-persist](https://github.com/rt2zz/redux-persist) with a custom async storage using [node_redis](https://github.com/NodeRedis/node_redis).
+In the long term, data will be persisted using the [event-sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern.

 The server-side state architecture needs to be improved.